-Scotland’s economic forum.
+Scotland’s economic alliance.

 Our thinking extends beyond economic success.